Symptoms of oesophageal cancer

 Difficulty swallowing (dysphagia)

-This is the most common symptom of oesophageal cancer.
+These are the most common symptoms of oesophageal cancer.

 A harmless narrowing of the oesophagus called a stricture can also make it difficult for you to swallow.
 It is important to get this symptom checked by your doctor.